Airline market study

 It certainly has the power to do so.
 Right now, United is the largest domestic carrier, just nudging Delta.

 Before we leave United, a word about the logo.
-It is intended to demonstrate the combined strengths of each brand (United name, Continental’s globe) and I’m hoping that kind of intended synergy works to its advantage.
+Its intended to demonstrate the combined strengths of each brand (United name, Continental’s globe).
+I’m hoping that kind of intended synergy works to its advantage.

 We’re not fans of the merged logo, though.
 But we’re aware that the success of the logo is dependent on what the new brand will mean.
 A logo is only a visual demonstration of that brand.
 At the moment, the logo itself reflects the interim feel of United’s positioning.

 A new logo is probably not in play.
-But, to truly capture market share, United should consider it if the brand, especially if it’s based on projectable market research, doesn’t jibe with it.
+But, to truly capture market share, United should consider it.
+Especially if that decision is based on projectable market research and the findings don’t jibe with it.

 Then the whole process will start again.

 Now we’re talking.
-In the previous examination of this category, Southwest was the only one that was positioned differently than its competitors.
-However, it was still a relatively small player compared to the giants.
+In the previous examination of this category, Southwest was the only one that took a different position than its competitors.
+However, it’s still a relatively small player compared to the giants.

 Not anymore.
-It is now third among domestic carriers – although only a percentage point above American – and nobody outspends Southwest when it comes to national TV advertising.
+They are a major player in any airline market study today.
+It is now third among domestic carriers – although only a percentage point above American.
+But nobody outspends Southwest when it comes to national TV advertising.

 We’ve all seen them.
-The campaign, “Bags Fly Free,” is only a mild step away from its previous, “You Are Now Free to Move About the Country” because it still has the Southwest populist angle.
+The campaign, “Bags Fly Free,” is only a mild step away from its previous, “You Are Now Free to Move About the Country.”
+The campaign still has the Southwest populist angle.

 The tone and attitude is certainly different than the competition, and Southwest has always been that way.
 Even its model is different.